ericktruter/train-departure-screen/README.md

 $ pip install -r requirements.txt
 ```

-3. Sign up for the [Transport API](https://www.transportapi.com/), and generate an app ID and API key
+3. Sign up for API access token from NRE - https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/Registration

-4. Copy `config.sample.json` to `config.json` and complete the values, including your Transport API keys from step 3. _Note: station names should be provided as their three-letter station code, all available [here](https://www.nationalrail.co.uk/stations_destinations/48541.aspx)._
+4. Copy `config.sample.json` to `config.json` and complete the values, including your NRE access token from step 3 to be entered in the apiKey variable. appId is not in use in this version. _Note: station names should be provided as their three-letter station code, all available [here](https://www.nationalrail.co.uk/stations_destinations/48541.aspx)._

 5. Start the app with: